-5 Reassembling Pronouns: Morphological Realisation
+5. Reassembling Pronouns: Morphological Realization

-Adopting the general Distributed Morphology premise that syntactic nodes are realised postsyntactically by corresponding Vocabulary Items in the process of Vocabulary Insertion, two additional sets of assumptions necessary for a proposal on the morphological realisation of pronouns must be briefly introduced, namely locality considerations and conditions on suppletion.
-As far as locality domains in the nominal phrase are concerned, I assume that the categorizing head n is a phase-head (Marantz 2001, 2007; Embick and Marantz 2008; Embick 2010, 2021).
-I propose that an additional locality domain in the nominal phrase in Slavic is defined by the CLP. as the final phrase that demarcates the φ -domain.
-These two phrases will trigger the spellout of their complements.
-Otherwise the derivation proceeds until all the numeration is spent and only then is the structure spelled out.
-As for suppletion, I will largely rely on the analysis of contextual allomorphy proposed by Moskal (2015a,b); Moskal and Smith (2016); Smith et al. (2019); McFadden (2018), who argue that it is reducible to the allomorphy of the stem.
+Adopting the general Distributed Morphology premise that syntactic nodes are realized postsyntactically by corresponding Vocabulary Items in the process of Vocabulary Insertion, two additional sets of assumptions necessary for a proposal on the morphological realization of pronouns must be briefly introduced, namely locality considerations and conditions on suppletion.
+As far as locality domains in the nominal phrase are concerned, I assume that the categorizing head n is a phase-head (Marantz 2001, 2007; Embick and Marantz 2008; and Embick 2010, 2021).
+I propose that an additional locality domain in the nominal phrase in Slavic is defined by the CLP, as the final phrase that demarcates the $\phi$ -domain.
+These two phrases will trigger the spell-out of their complements.
+Otherwise, the derivation proceeds until all the numeration is spent and only then is the structure spelled out.
+As for suppletion, I will largely rely on the analysis of contextual allomorphy proposed by Moskal (2015a, 2015b), Moskal and Smith (2016), Smith et al. (2019), and McFadden (2018), who argue that it is reducible to the allomorphy of the stem.
 I will follow them in assuming that outward-sensitive allomorphy can only be triggered by nodes up until the next cyclic node and one node beyond that.
 I depart from them in assuming that cyclic nodes are phase nodes, thus eliminating the need for postulating separate syntactic and morphological locality domains.
-Inward-sensitive allomorphy will also play a role in the realisation of case features (see Gribanova and Harizanov 2017 for the directionality of grammatically-conditioned allomorphy).
+Inward-sensitive allomorphy will also play a role in the realization of case features (see Gribanova and Harizanov 2017 for the directionality of grammatically-conditioned allomorphy).

-To sum up, the internal functional spine of pronouns involves three locality domains, defined by the nominalizing head n and the grammatical-gender introducing head CL.
-These also delineate the three domains of the nominal phrase: the lexical domain, φ -feature domain and case domain.
-In the remainder of this section, we will examine how the morphology deals with the output of the syntax in realising the structures proposed above.
-As a reminder, Table 3 repeats the pronominal paradigms.
+To sum up, the internal functional spine of pronouns involves three locality domains, defined by the nominalizing head n and the grammaticalgender introducing head cL.
+These also delineate the three domains of the nominal phrase: the lexical domain, $\phi$ -feature domain, and case domain.
+In the remainder of this section, we will examine how the morphology deals with the output of the syntax in realizing the structures proposed above.
+As a reminder, Table 4 repeats the pronominal paradigms.